-The new higher bridge across the Isis River, about ten kilometres south of Childers, was completed in September 2011.
-The project replaced the earlier narrow low level bridge with a new wider four span bridge, with new approaches on an amended alignment.
+Approximately ten kilometres south of Childers, the new higher bridge across the Isis River was completed in September 2011.
+The project replaced the earlier narrow low-level bridge with a new wider four span bridge, with new approaches on an amended alignment.

-The upgrades will duplicate the width of the bridge to 15m to ease the congestion and to allow bigger trucks to cross the bridge.
+The upgrades duplicated the width of the bridge to 15m to ease congestion and allow bigger trucks to cross the bridge.